 - a close relative with testicular cancer

 More common than testicular cancer is epididymitis, which is inflammation of the epididymis, a tubular structure next to the testicle where sperm mature.
-About 600,000 men get it each year, most commonly between the ages of 19 and 35.
+About 600,000 men get it each year, most commonly between ages 19 and 35.
 Unprotected sex or having multiple sex partners increases the risk of infectious epididymitis.